The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 -

-The main obstacle to setting up is the lack of human resources
+The main obstacle to implementation is the lack of human resources

 -